PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-run-local.md

 ## <a name="create-a-function"></a><a name="create-func"></a>İşlev oluşturma

-Bir işlev oluşturmak için aşağıdaki komutu çalıştırın:
+İşlev oluşturmak için aşağıdaki komutu çalıştırın:

 ```
 func new